TwisterMc/wp-delete-post-images/README.md

   - Used as `site icon` or `custom logo`
 - Deletes only attachments that are not used elsewhere

+## Settings

+Go to **Settings → Delete Post Media** in your WordPress admin to configure:

+### Performance Settings

+- **Scan Post Content (REGEXP)**: Search for attachment IDs in post content/excerpt using pattern matching.
+- **Scan Post Content (Filename)**: Search for filename matches in post content/excerpt.
+- **Scan Postmeta (ID)**: Search for numeric attachment IDs in postmeta values.
+- **Scan Postmeta (URL)**: Search for attachment URLs in postmeta values.

+Disable heavy scans to improve performance during bulk post deletions.

+### Deep Scans (Optional)

+- **Scan Term Meta for URLs**: Search for attachment URLs in term metadata.
+- **Scan Options for URLs**: Search for attachment URLs in site options.
+- **Scan Comments for URLs**: Search for attachment URLs in comment content.

+Only enable these if you store attachment URLs in these locations.
+May impact performance on large sites.

+### Supported Post Types

+By default, all post types (except revisions, nav menu items, and attachments) trigger cleanup.
+Select specific post types to limit which posts are processed.

+### Protected Attachments

+Enter attachment IDs (comma-separated) that should never be deleted, regardless of usage detection.
+Useful for critical images like logos or headers.

 ## Filters

+All settings can also be controlled programmatically via filters:

 - `wpdpi_supported_post_types`: Limit which post types trigger cleanup.